 But, isn’t that also why the cost of antivirus software is in the hundreds of dollars while the cost for real-life security professionals is much more?
 Isn’t that the point that so many of us have been trying to make: simply installing and maintaining AV software is not enough.
 Indeed, is there any single tool that is enough?

 The Nature of Cyber Security

 Combatting the unique and unprecedented nature of business cyber risks is the essence of cybersecurity.
-Cyber risks are continuous and evolving, therefore, cybersecurity must also be a continuous process that is always evolving to anticipate and defend against the threats.
+Cyber risks are continuous and evolving, therefore, cybersecurity and cyber risk management must also be a continuous process that is always evolving to anticipate and defend against the threats.
 This work is never done.
 Such is the nature of cybersecurity.

-When defending against cyber risks, there are known-knowns that we can prepare for and there are unknown-knowns that we can learn about and then prepare for.
+When defending against cyber risks, there are known-knowns that we can prepare for and there are unknown-knowns that we can learn about and then prepare for to a certain degree.
 But, there are also unknown-unknowns that do not even exist at this moment but that are quickly becoming unknown-knowns.
 These are the real challenge.

 Cybersecurity is a Lot Like Law – It Requires Experience, Knowledge, and Judgment to Be Effective